odinuv/web/articles/web-applications/database-migrations.md

 ![Migrations](/articles/web-applications/migrations.png)

-For production server (or any other environment) use `-e` switch: `vendor/bin/phinx migrate -e production`.
+You might have noticed, that there are multiple *environments* in the `phinx.php` or `phinx.yml` file.
+To use settings for *production* environment (or any other environment) use `-e` switch, e.g.: `vendor/bin/phinx migrate -e production`.

+{: .note}
+We do not need to differentiate between environments in our case (note that the values used in `phinx.php` are same), because we have different `.env` file for each instance of the application.

 ## Database seeding
 Seeding is similar to migrations but it focuses on data, not on database structure.
 Sometimes you need to install your